thriveweb/deking-new/content/projects/caravan-roof-rochedale-south.md

   - image: /images/uploads/caravanroof.jpg
   - image: /images/uploads/caravancover.jpg
 content: >-
+  This is an excellent example of a caravan cover to protect the van from storms and damaging UV rays.

+  DeKing Decks took care of all council permits to make this build hassle-free for the homeowners.

+  Having limited space and tricky driveway angles made the design of this caravan cover a little more challenging than some builds.
+The design chosen permits easy parking of the caravan.

-  The tricky driveway angles needed a good design to make parking the caravan an easy job.
-Screening slats were also added for additional protection and to provide visually take the height out of the roof.
+  Screening slats were added for protection and visually they also reduce the height of the roof.
+The slats also offer some side protection to the caravan during storms and offer privacy from the road frontage.

-  All the council permits were taken care of by Deking to take the hassles out for the owners
+  What an awesome solution to keep the caravan safe, without having to compromise the look of the home.
 categories:
   - category: Patio Roofs
 meta: